Excel-DNA/Tutorials/Fundamentals/RibbonBasics/README.md

 # Ribbon Basics

 In this tutorial we will add a ribbon extension to an Excel-DNA add-in.
-The Office ribbon extensions are defined in an .xml file which we will add to the project.
+The Office ribbon extensions are defined in an .xml markup format which we will add to the project.
-Then a class is defined to process the ribbon callback methods, either to react to commands like a button press or to update the ribbon interface.
+Then we define a class to process the ribbon callback methods, to react to commands like a button press.

 For this tutorial I will use a Visual Basic add-in; everything works similar in a C# project.

 There are some more advanced topics not covered in this tutorial:
+* Show how to change or enable elements of the interface based on some internal state.
 * Request a ribbon interface update from an event handler or external trigger.
-* Comparing the native ribbon interface we use here, with the high-level wrapper provided by VSTO.
+* Compare the native ribbon interface we use here, with the high-level wrapper provided by VSTO.
-* Internals of how the ribbon implementation works in Excel-DNA.
+* Explain internals of how the ribbon implementation works in Excel-DNA.

 ## Prepare

 Our starting point is a simple Excel-DNA add-in that declares a single UDF as a test.
-To prepare the environment and our project for the ribbon extensions, we add two steps.
+To prepare the environment for working on the ribbon extensions, we add two steps.

 1. Install XML schemas (optional)

-To help get IntelliSense help for the ribbon extension, we can either
+To get IntelliSense help for the ribbon extension, we can either
 * install the `Excel-DNA XML Schemas` extension to Visual Studio, or
 * install the `ExcelDna.XmlSchemas` package in our add-in.